 Losing your teeth can be an experience that significantly affects your self-confidence and perspective.
 Something as innocent and innocuous as a smile might become a trigger for panic and anxiety.
 This can clearly lead to a diminished quality of life, and you might find yourself unable to take pleasure in the simple, everyday activities that you used to take for granted.
 Losing your natural teeth can affect much more than appearance; however, it might even interfere with your ability to eat and enjoy food as you used to.
 If you're in this kind of situation, don't panic!
-You can regain your health and happiness again, and return to a life of carefree smiles with the help of our prosthodontists!
+You can regain your health and happiness again, and return to a life of carefree smiles with the help of our prosthodontists and dental implants!

 Dental implants have been successful for more than 30 years